jackjocross/til/README.md

     let {prop1, prop2, prop3} = obj.
 This syntax is much more concise and gives us a simple way to clean up code.
 * Object.assign(target, ...sources): Used to copy the values of all own enumerable properties from the sources objects to the target, returns the new target object.
 Uses the Get of sources and Put of target.
+* Template strings: 'Hello ${worldVar}'.
+The variable or expression inside ${} will be replaced with the result of the toString() method called on it.
+* Mulitline Strings: Using backtick string notation, ES6 supports multiline strings which will evaluate to include the newline character and any extra tabbing.

 #CSS
 * :nth-child(pattern): Pseudo class which applies to elements which are the nth child of their parent according to the pattern.
 The pattern can simply be a number or can be more complex such as "n + 2".
 The childrens index starts at 1.
 Usage: